philipwalton/blog/articles/responsive-components-a-solution-to-the-container-queries-problem.md

 Whether your writing your container query as an explicit length comparison query (the first syntax) or whether you're using named breakpoint classes (the second syntax), your styles are still declarative and functionally the same.
 As long as you can define your named breakpoints however you want, I don't see a clear benefit to one over the other.

-And to clarify the rest of this discussion, let's define our named breakpoint classes with the following mapping, where `min-width` applies to the *container*, not the viewport:
+And to clarify the rest of this article, let me define the named breakpoint classes I'm using with the following mapping (where `min-width` applies to the *container*, not the viewport):

 <table>
   <tr>